 is the Medical Director of the OHSU Sports Medicine Program and has been an Assistant Professor at OHSU for 19 years.
 He is full time faculty in the

 Orthopedics and Rehabilitation and Family Medicine departments.
 Jim has been a Team Physician for

+20 years and teaches and practices sports medicine full time.
+Jim grew up in Portland.
+He attended Stanford for his undergraduate, and went to OHSU Medical School and had his residency with the Air Force.
 Dr Chesnutt was the President of the Oregon Academy of Family Medicine from 2004-5.
 He is a member of the OSAA Medical Aspects of Sports Committee, that governs Oregon HS sports.
 Jim is the co-director of the Oregon Concussion Awareness and Management Program.
 Dr. Chesnutt specializes in Pediatric and Adult Sports Medicine and treats athletes and recreationalists of all ages.
 He has a special focus on the comprehensive care of the adolescent athlete through his work in high school sports medicine programs.